lfoppiano/grobid-quantities/README.md

 The results (Precision, Recall, F-score) for all the models have been obtained using 10-fold cross-validation (average metrics over the 10 folds).

 ### BidLSTM + CRF
-Evaluated on the 28/11/2021 (using layout features BidLSTM_CRF_FEATURES)
+Evaluated on the 28/11/2021 (using layout features, architecture BidLSTM_CRF_FEATURES)

 #### Quantities